 Such is the knowledge this important book provides.

-Lars Nielsen's bestselling books include Unicorns Among Us: Understanding the High Priests of Data Science and Computing: A Business History.
-Noreen Burlingham co-authored the bestselling A Simple Introduction to Data Science.
-Robert Masters is a leading systems analyst, developer, and technical writer.
+THE AUTHORS: Lars Nielsen’s bestselling books include Computing: A Business History and Unicorns Among US: Understanding the High Priests of Data Science.
+Noreen Burlingame is a programmer/consultant and the co-author (with Lars Nielsen) of A Simple Introduction to Data Science.
+Robert Masters is an independent programmer, systems analyst, and technical writer.

 - Paperback: 128 pages